chuckbag/net/MORE/Networking/cisco/README.md

 - [IPSec Theory Cheat Sheet](../Eth-IP/layer3/ipsec-theroy.md).
 The form, and howto for connecting two companies with VPN.

 Older Firewall Versions:
-- [Older PIX documentation](older-pix-documentation.md).
+- [PIX Firewalls](pix-README.md).
+Just for funzies!
 How to work with older (below v8.3) cisco firewalls.

 ## Switching/Routers:
 - [Routing Theory](../Eth-IP/layer3/routing-theory.md): A list of different routing protocols, the theory behind them, and how to use them on a cisco router.